flash-me/dots/README.md

 ## Usage

-Just copy the stuff you need to ~
+- Just copy the stuff you need to ~
+- Install zsh
+- Install a font with powerline support (I'm using [Cascade Code](https://github.com/microsoft/cascadia-code)

-Done.
+- Done.

 ## Contents